The 10 Android VPNs actually worth installing

 Score: 7.7/10.

 PIA earns a slot because it does the geek dial well.
 Per-app split tunneling, custom MTU, port forwarding, and a script-friendly CLI are settings the polished apps hide or omit.
-US jurisdiction is a concern on paper; PIA was court-tested and 2018 and produced no usable logs both times.
-Around 35,000 servers across 90+ countries, though many are virtual.
+US jurisdiction is a concern on paper, but PIA has been court-tested more than once and had no usable logs to produce either time.
+Around 35,000 servers span 90-plus countries, though many are virtual.

 • Open-source client: Source on GitHub.